tairasoul/tairasoul.unity.common/speedrunning/dsl/syntax.md

 syntax reference for the speedrunning dsl.

-keywords of note:
+things of note:

-`fulfilled` - tells the compiler that this is where it should consider the split completed
+keyword `fulfilled` - tells the compiler that this is where it should consider the split completed

+object paths - these start and end with \\, like `\path/to/object\`. / is used to traverse the hierarchy of objects, if an object name has / in it, it should be escaped like `\/`

 ## File structure